exercism/elm/concepts/partial-application-composition/introduction.md

 There is also a [reverse pipe operator `(<|)`][reverse-pipe-operator].
 Saying `x <| f` is exactly the same as `f x`.
-This doesn't look very useful at first glance, and is definitely not used as much as the pipe operator, but it still helps to avoid brackets in some situations.
+This doesn't look very useful at first glance either, and is definitely not used as much as the pipe operator, but it helps to avoid brackets in some situations.

 ## Function composition / point free style